Ottoman–Habsburg wars: Habsburg advance

-The Austrian lands were in miserable economic and financial conditions, thus Ferdinand desperately introduced the so-called Turkish Tax (Türken Steuer).
+The Austrian lands were in miserable economic and financial conditions, thus Ferdinand desperately introduced the so-called Turkish Tax (Türkensteuer).
 Despite this, he was not able to collect enough money to pay the expenses of the defense costs of the Austrian lands.
 His annual revenues only allowed him to hire 5,000 mercenaries for two months, thus Ferdinand asked help from his brother Charles V, Holy Roman Emperor, and started to borrow money from rich bankers like the Fugger family.

 Ottoman sultan Suleiman the Magnificent in 1530, by Titian.

 Ferdinand I attacked Hungary, a state severely weakened by civil conflict, in 1527, in an attempt to drive out John Zápolya and enforce his authority there.
 John was unable to prevent Ferdinand's campaigning, which led to the capture of Buda and several other key settlements along the Danube.
 Despite this, the Ottoman sultan was slow to react and only came to the aid of his vassal when he launched an army of about 120,000 men on 10 May 1529.
 The Austrian branch of Habsburg monarchs needed the economic power of Hungary for the Ottoman wars.
 During the Ottoman wars the territory of former Kingdom of Hungary shrunk by around 70%; despite these territorial and demographic losses, the smaller, heavily war-torn Royal Hungary remained economically more important than Austria or Kingdom of Bohemia at the end of the 16th century, as it was Ferdinand's largest source of revenue.

 Technological advantage of the Western Christian forces

-The earliest type of Turkish hand cannons are called as "Şakaloz", which word came from the Hungarian hand cannon "Szakállas puska" in the 15th century.
+The earliest type of Turkish hand cannons are called as "Şakaloz", the word came from the Hungarian hand cannon "Szakállas puska" in the 15th century.

 Although Ottoman Janissaries adopted firearms in battles since the beginning of the 16th century, the Ottoman usage of the handheld firearms spread much more slowly than in the Western Christian armies.
 Wheellock firearms were unfamiliar for Ottoman soldiers until the siege of Székesfehérvár in 1543, despite the fact they had been used for decades by Christian armies in Kingdom of Hungary and in Western Europe.
 According to a report from 1594, the Ottoman soldiers had not adopted the pistol yet.